This article is a Stub. Could use more examples and more discussion.

 - Not everyone stuck in the There & Then is ready to come back fully to the Here & Now.
 If you embark on a rescue mission, be prepared to journey back to the Here & Now without them.

 - Also if they're unable to come back, perhaps leaving them in a more favorable space or position might be possible.
-A place with less threats or danger, a place with more creature comforts, etc.
+A place with less threats or danger, a place with more creature comforts, etc. You can ask whether you can help them move someplace safer if they're not ready to "come home" yet.

 - Choose the adventuring team carefully.
 See if you can get the person(s) being rescued to approve the team members or use the Litmus Test to check whether anyone in the system is anxious about the proposed adventure team.